Tactical Jeans

 Are tactical jeans suitable for intensive airsoft or milsim use?

-Absolutely, for CQB, PMC and civilian roles.
+For CQB, PMC and civilian roles, absolutely.
 For heavy-duty milsim involving a lot of crawling and contact with the ground, combat trousers are more suitable

-Just how useful is the hidden magazine pouch?
+Just how useful is the concealed magazine pouch?

 What makes tactical jeans different from standard denim?